Check out job possibilities and career-building strategies using the websites and services here:

 - Blueprint Builder – Build your own career plan.
 Choose a career, access education and funding, and get a job.

-- B.C.'s High Demand Occupations – Check out the top jobs in demand in B.C.
+- B.C.'s High Opportunity Occupations – Check out the top jobs in demand in B.C.

 - WorkBC Career Profiles – Find details on jobs that could be perfect for you, including salary, duties, education and expected demand.

 - WorkBC Parents' Guide – Are you a parent?
 Help your teen explore and decide on career and education with the practical ideas and resources in this guide.

 - What Are You Made Of? – Click on words that best describe you and discover what careers suit you.
 You'll also find videos and profiles of trades careers.

 Education / Skills